 Their study found that around 47,000 people die every year from an overdose.
 Of these deaths, nearly 30,000 are related to opioids, which is about 64 percent.
 Of those, nearly 19,000 are caused by prescription painkillers with a further 11,000 by heroin.
 Access to these substances is a major part of the problem.
-Harvard Medical School reported that 18 percent of all opiate access came through legal prescriptions, with about six percent obtained illegally.
+Harvard Medical School reported that 18 percent of all opiate access came through legal prescriptions, with about six percent obtained illegally.4

 The largest contributor was prescription sharing, with 70 percent of access being attributed to family members or friends providing addicted loved ones with their prescription opiates.
-Prescription drug addiction and heroin are highly connected, which may explain the recent increase in heroin use.
+Prescription drug abuse and heroin are highly connected, which may explain the recent increase in heroin use.

-The Recent Heroin Epidemic In The US
+The Recent Heroin Epidemic in the US

-According to the Centers For Disease Control, heroin use has jumped about 300 percent over the last decade, including rates as high as 100 percent in specific demographic groups.
-The connection between prescription opiate use and heroin addiction has been noted, with over 45 percent of people who suffer from a heroin addiction originally using prescription opiates.
+According to the Centers For Disease Control, heroin use has jumped about 300 percent over the last decade, including rates as high as 100 percent in specific demographic groups.1 The connection between prescription opiate use and heroin addiction has been noted, with over 45 percent of people who suffer from a heroin addiction originally using prescription opiates.